MarcusBilo/factorio-blueprint-book/README.md

 ## What is this?

 This is a set of 30 Factorio blueprints for the early to mid-game of the base game.
-Includes belt balancers, research labs, and smelters to cover common components and streamline factory setup.
+Includes belt balancers, research labs, and smelters to cover common components and streamline factory setup (v1.2).

 ## How to Use